Updated by Dan Price on July 25, 2017

 1.3 Other Resources to Check Out

-I couldn’t have written this manual (or even learned to set up XBMC myself) without the help of the official XBMC wiki.
-This online resource, maintained by the XBMC project itself, includes way more information about XBMC than I could ever hope to include in one manual.
+We couldn’t have written this manual (or even learned to set up XBMC) without the help of the official XBMC wiki.
+This online resource, maintained by the XBMC project itself, includes way more information about XBMC than we could ever hope to include in one manual.
 Check it out if you get stuck.

-Before we begin let’s talk a bit about what you need for an ideal XBMC experience.
+Before we begin let’s talk about what you need for an ideal XBMC experience.
 The first thing, of course, is some sort of system to run XBMC on.
-For best results this device should hook up to your TV, or whatever display you want to use to watch your media on.
+For best results, this device should hook up to your TV, or whatever display you want to use to watch your media on.

-XBMC doesn’t need the latest and greatest hardware to run well, but obviously a powerful graphics card can help with HD playback.
-Check out the specific hardware recommendations, if you’re curious, but if you purchased your computer in the past couple of years you’re probably fine.
+XBMC doesn’t need the latest and greatest hardware to run, but obviously, a powerful graphics card can help with HD playback.
+Check out the specific hardware recommendations if you’re curious, but you’re probably fine.

-Your XBMC device could be a dedicated device, however, like the $25 Raspberry Pi.
+Your XBMC device could be a dedicated device, however, like the Raspberry Pi.
 This tiny computer comes with an Ethernet connection and an HDMI port, so it’s simple to hook up to your TV.
-HD video will not play well, of course, but for $25 it’s hard to complain.
+HD video will not play well, of course, but for the price it’s hard to complain.

-We’ll configure the software to find your media collection later, but first let’s get used to the interface by setting up the weather properly.
-Click left until you get to “Weather”.
-Hit “enter” and you’ll see the current forecast.
+We’ll configure the software to find your media collection later.
+First, let’s familiarize ourselves the interface and set up the weather properly.
+Click left until you get to Weather.
+Hit Enter and you’ll see the current forecast.